MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field DmaCompleted.SubmissionFenceId

-[in] The DMA buffer fence identifier of the completed command.
+The DMA buffer fence identifier of the completed command.
 This identifier was assigned during a call to the driver's [**DXGKDDI_SUBMITCOMMAND**](./nc-d3dkmddi-dxgkddi_submitcommand.md) function for the latest completed DMA buffer.

 ### -field DmaCompleted.NodeOrdinal

-[in] The zero-based index of the node that generates the notification.
+The zero-based index of the node that generates the notification.

 ### -field DmaCompleted.EngineOrdinal

-[in] The zero-based index of the engine, within the node that **NodeOrdinal** specifies, that generates the notification.
+The zero-based index of the engine, within the node that **NodeOrdinal** specifies, that generates the notification.
 For graphics adapters that are not part of a link, you should always set **EngineOrdinal** to 0.
 For graphics adapters that are part of a link, set **EngineOrdinal** to the adapter index of the adapter in the link that the interrupting engine belongs to.

 ### -field DmaPreempted